roidrole/A-Dark-Mode/README.md

 Supported mods (as of 1.1.0) :
 1. ArchitectureCraft
-2. Inventory Bogo Sorter
+2. Baubles (bauble overlay fix)
 3. Botania
 4. Ex Nihilo Creatio
 5. FutureMC
+6. Gregtech (not fully tested)
+7. Inventory Bogo Sorter
-6. Lazy AE2
+8. Lazy AE2
+9. Minecraft (armor overlay fix)
-7. Modular Machinery (and CE)
+10. Modular Machinery (and CE)
-8. Gregtech (not fully tested)
-9. Tinker's Complement
+11. Tinker's Complement
-10. Techguns
+12. Techguns
-11. Tech Reborn
+13. Tech Reborn

 If you feel a mod is missing, check if A Dark Mode supports it.
 If not, I welcome PRs